HassanSajjad-302/iso-papers/my-paper.md

 In some build systems today, related files are grouped as one ```target```.
 A ```target``` can depend on one or more other ```target```.
-Such build systems can alleviate the higher memory consumption by ordering the compilation of files of the dependency before the dependent target.
+Such build systems can alleviate the higher memory consumption by ordering the compilation of dependency target's files before the dependent target.
-This way only the compilation process of the files of the dependency target need to be kept in the memory.
+This way only the compilation process of dependency target's files needs to be kept in the memory.
-The compilation process of the files of the dependent target only comes into the picture once the dependent target files are compiled.
+The compilation process of dependent target's files is initiated only after the compilation process of dependency target's files.

 BMI files of a ```target``` are kept in the memory until there is no file of any dependent target left to be compiled.
 At which point, this is cleared from the memory.